the French flag

 Contemporary philosophy

-The author of Totality and Infinity traversed the turbulent history of the twentieth century, from the First World War to the Second World War, passing through the Russian Revolution.
+The author of Totality and Infinity lived through the turbulent history of the twentieth century, from the First World War to the Second, by way of the Russian Revolution.

-This thinker, at the crossroads of phenomenology and existentialism, reinterrogates the concept of Other, giving it a central place.
+This thinker, standing at the crossroads of phenomenology and existentialism, revisits the concept of the Other and places it at the centre of his philosophy.

-An avid reader of the Talmud, he inspired many contemporary thinkers.
+A devoted reader of the Talmud, he has inspired many contemporary thinkers.

 Bibliography